DataBiosphere/wdl-conformance-tests/README.md

 ```
 By default, separate graphs will be created for every 30 tests.

-This can be controlled with `--display-num`.
-This overrides the number of tests to display per graph, and `--display-all` forces all tests in a single graph.
+This can be controlled with `--display-num`, which overrides the number of tests to display per graph. `--display-all` forces all tests in a single graph.

 `--graph-type` specifies the type of graph to create.
 The supported options are `box` and `bar`.
 `box` will create a traditional box plot and `bar` will create a bar graph with error bars representing standard deviation.
 ### Writing Graphs to a File
-The graphs can be written to a file(s).
+The graphs can be written to disk by specifying a (base) filename.

 For example, to output a graph with all tests in a PNG with a size of 40 inches by 10 inches (width,height):
 ```commandline